bekk/bekk-christmas/post/javascript/a-brief-look-at-async-await.md

 The ```await``` keyword can't be used at top level code or in functions without ```async```.
 Additionally, the ```await``` keyword before a promise makes the code feel and act synchronously.
 Together ```async``` and ```await``` provide a great framework to write asynchronous code that is easy to understand.

 ### Case
-Let's say you have an HTTP GET that returns true or false.
-The user has to wait for this GET to return true.
-However, we don't want to keep the user waiting longer than 30 seconds, and the API does not allow more than one API call every 5 seconds.
-If we get a timeout or the API call returns an error, we want to redirect the user to an error page.
+Let's say; you are creating a webpage that allows users to sign documents.
+However, the documents need to be ready before the user can sign them.
+The webpage calls an endpoint that returns the current status of the document.
+Either true or false.
+If the API doesn't return true within 30 seconds after loading the webpage, the user should be redirected to an error page.

 How would you solve this using ```async-await```?
-The first thing we need is a function that calls the HTTP GET:
+The first thing we need is a function that calls the API:

 ```js
 function check() {